 The ADR Institute of Manitoba (ADRIM) is a non-profit, non-governmental organization which provides the public with access to Alternative Dispute Resolution (ADR) through arbitration, mediation and other methods, and acts as a regional centre of ADR information, education and research.

-To learn more about ADRIM, visit their website at https://adrmanitoba.ca/
+To learn more visit the ADRIM website

 The Family Arbitration Mediation Legal Institute, or FAMLI, is a new association of lawyers and other professionals dedicated to helping individuals and families resolve their family law disputes outside of the court system through mediation and/or arbitration.